 » Program Overview

-This unique program trains students to use technology and critically examine its social, cultural, philosophical, and artistic implications, designed to provide students with a dynamic set of qualitative and quantitative analytic skills.
+Technological Humanities (TechHum for short), a unique program that trains you to use technology and critically examine its social, cultural, philosophical, and artistic implications, arms you with a dynamic set of qualitative and quantitative analytic skills.

-• Faculty members who are active researchers in diverse fields such as energy humanities, philosophy of emotion, film adaptation studies, and technocultural theory.
+• Faculty members are active researchers in diverse fields such as energy humanities, philosophy of emotion, public policy, and techno cultural theory.

 » Curriculum